 The Board has not adopted the recommendation of Provision 3.1 of the Code to have separate Directors appointed as the Chairman and Chief Executive Officer.
 This is because the Board is of the view that the current composition and culture of the Board have enabled the independent exercise of objective judgement on affairs and operations of the Group by members of the Board taking into account factors such as the contributions made by each member at Board meetings which relate to the affairs and operations of the Group.
-The Board is satisfied that one (1) person is able to effectively discharge the duties of both positions.
+Furthermore, half of the Board consists of Independent Directors (including a Lead Independent Director) and all the Board Committees are chaired by the independent directors.
+The Board, with the concurrence of the Nominating Committee and Audit Committee, believes that vesting the roles of both Chairman and CEO in the same person, who has vast knowledge in the Group's business provides strong and consistent leadership effective planning and execution of long-term business strategies.
+In addition, the role of Chairman and CEO will be rotated among the three Executive Directors for a period of two year each.
+As such, there is no need for the role of the Chairman and the CEO to be separated.